mod-audio/mod-distortion/README.md

 The effects were developed suposing you have a -15dB input signal (measured with digital peak meter) when you play loud, so its recommended that you ajust your input gain to this level.

+We recommend that you use only the stable plugins:
+-DS1
+-Big Muff Pi

 Installation:

 	./make.sh